This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The Ultimate Guide to Keratosis Pilaris + My Favorite Products

-If you've ever looked at the back of your arms and noticed small, rough bumps that feel like sandpaper or what some call "chicken skin," welcome to the club - you might have Keratosis Pilaris (KP).
-Don't worry, you're definitely not alone!
-This super common skin condition affects around 30-50% of us, especially women, and tends to get worse during those dry winter months.
+If you've ever looked at the back of your arms and noticed small, rough bumps that feel like sandpaper or what some call "chicken skin," welcome to the club.
+You might have Keratosis Pilaris (KP).
+Don't worry, you're definitely not alone.
+This super common skin condition affects around 30 to 50% of us, especially women, and tends to get worse during those dry winter months.
 The good news?
 These pesky bumps are completely harmless, and there are plenty of natural ways to improve their appearance.

 What Causes Keratosis Pilaris?
 The Science Explained

 From my deep dive into the research, there are several factors that might be behind this keratin buildup.
-For many of us, it's simply in our genes - studies published in Cutis (a peer-reviewed dermatology medical journal) show that up to 50-70% of people with KP have family members with the same condition.
+For many of us, it's simply in our genes.
+Studies published in Cutis show that up to 50 to 70% of people with KP have family members with the same condition.
 This strong hereditary pattern suggests genetic predisposition plays a significant role in KP development, often associated with atopic dermatitis or dry skin conditions.

-The environment can play a role too.
-Clinical research in Dermatologic Therapy has shown that KP typically worsens during winter months due to decreased humidity and increased skin dryness (Coyner & Mehrabi, 2020).
-I don't know about you, but my KP gets a lot worse during winter when the air is dry and my skin is getting zero humidity - and now I know the science backs up what I've experienced firsthand!
+The environment plays a role too.
+Clinical research in Dermatologic Therapy has shown that KP typically worsens during winter due to decreased humidity and increased skin dryness.
+I don't know about you, but my KP gets a lot worse during winter when the air is dry and my skin is getting zero humidity.
+Now I know the science backs up what I've experienced firsthand.

-Those hormonal fluctuations we all love so much?
-They can trigger KP flare-ups too.
-According to research from the dermatological journal Dermascope, "Keratosis pilaris may occur when there is an excess of estrogen in ratio to progesterone" (Dermascope, 2024).
-This hormonal connection explains why many of us notice our KP changing during puberty, pregnancy, or even throughout our monthly cycle.
+Hormonal fluctuations can trigger KP flare-ups too.
+According to research in Dermascope, "Keratosis pilaris may occur when there is an excess of estrogen in ratio to progesterone."
+This hormonal connection explains why many of us notice KP changes during puberty, pregnancy, or throughout the monthly cycle.

-There's also an interesting connection between diet and KP that I've experienced personally.
-Dr. Amy Burkhart, MD, RD notes that some people see improvements when they eliminate inflammatory foods like gluten and dairy (I definitely noticed a difference when I cut back on gluten).
-Nutritional deficiencies, particularly in vitamins A and D, may also contribute to KP development or worsening.
-If you suspect your diet might be affecting your skin, it might be worth chatting with a nutritionist to see if certain food sensitivities could be playing a role.
+There's also a possible connection between diet and KP that I've experienced personally.
+Dr. Amy Burkhart, MD, RD notes that some people see improvements when they eliminate inflammatory foods like gluten and dairy.
+I definitely noticed a difference when I cut back on gluten.
+Nutritional deficiencies, particularly in vitamins A and D, may also contribute to KP flare-ups.
+If you suspect your diet might be affecting your skin, it might be worth chatting with a nutritionist.

 Bodycare Products for Managing the Cosmetic Appearance of Keratosis Pilaris

-The recommendations I keep seeing (and have found most helpful) consistently include exfoliation with products containing Alpha Hydroxy Acids (AHAs) like Glycolic and Lactic Acid at 5-10% concentration.
-These ingredients work by loosening the bonds between dead skin cells and help break down that excess keratin buildup.
-I've found the Glycolic and Lactic Acid liquid exfoliants work well when used in conjunction with physical scrubs with a bit of grit (but not on the same days).
+The recommendations I keep seeing (and have found most helpful) include exfoliation with Alpha Hydroxy Acids (AHAs) like Glycolic and Lactic Acid at 5 to 10% concentration.
+These ingredients help loosen dead skin and break down excess keratin.
+I've found AHA liquid exfoliants work well when paired with physical scrubs, but not on the same day.

 I've also had great results using natural oils on my KP.
-I use either organic coconut oil or sweet almond oil.
-These oils can provide lasting moisture without clogging pores and help support the skin barrier.
-They lock in moisture without feeling heavy or greasy, and they've really helped calm the redness I used to get.
-You can either apply them directly to affected areas or mix them into your regular moisturiser for an extra hydration boost.
+I rotate between organic coconut oil and sweet almond oil.
+They lock in moisture without clogging pores and help calm redness.
+You can apply them directly or mix them into your moisturiser for an extra hydration boost.

-One thing that beauty editors always emphasise (and I've also found to be true for me) is consistency.
-As Marie Claire's Diandra Malivindi writes, treating KP requires "committed maintenance" and typically takes "4-6 weeks of consistent use to see noticeable improvements."
-Patience is definitely key with KP!
+One thing that always comes up is consistency.
+As Marie Claire's Diandra Malivindi puts it, treating KP requires "committed maintenance" and typically takes 4 to 6 weeks of regular use to see visible improvement.
+I agree completely.

-The Tried & Tested Natural Bodycare Products I Use
+The Tried and Tested Natural Bodycare Products I Use

-1. KORA Organics Turmeric Brightening & Exfoliating Mask
+1. KORA Organics Turmeric Brightening and Exfoliating Mask

 2. Lumi Turkish Silk Exfoliating Mitt

-This gentle exfoliating mitt is handcrafted from pure Turkish Cocoon Silk using traditional Hammam techniques.
-It really buffs away dead skin cells like nothing else, I use this once a week as part of my "Do Everything Shower".
+This handcrafted mitt is made from pure Turkish Cocoon Silk.
+I use it once a week as part of my "Do Everything Shower."
+It smooths everything out.

 3. Weleda Skin Food Body Butter

-4. Vanessa Megan AHA & Willow Bark Clarifying Decongestion Serum
+4. Vanessa Megan AHA and Willow Bark Clarifying Serum

 5. The Waters Co Therapy Shower